801.365 “Motorcycle.” “Motorcycle” means any self-propelled vehicle other than a moped or farm tractor that:

 Testing and Mandatory Rider Education Requirements

-If you apply for a motorcycle endorsement and you do not have a valid motorcycle endorsement from another state, you must complete an approved motorcycle rider education course.
+According to Oregon motorcycle laws, if you apply for a motorcycle endorsement and you do not have a valid motorcycle endorsement from another state, you must complete an approved motorcycle rider education course.
 This requirement is effective based on the timeframes listed below:

 If you apply for an original motorcycle endorsement on or after: You must successfully complete a rider education course if you are: